blewis549/find-file/README.md

-# find-file * Latest version is 2.2
+# find-file.ps1 * Latest version is 2.2
 PowerShell Module to find files on a system.
 Works on Windows, Linux, and Mac.